WilgelmFlower/WilgelmFlower/README.md

 </div>
 ### :man_technologist: About Me :

-Nice to meet you!, my name is Mark and i'm IOS DEVELOPER.
+Nice to meet you!, my name is Mark and i'm Senior iOS Engineer.

 - :telescope: I'm working as Senior iOS Engineer :green_apple:

-- :zap: In my free time, do sports and learning something new about development.
+- :zap: In my free time, do sports and learning something new about development and music.
 ---

 ### :hammer_and_wrench: Languages and Tools :